Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalRichard.md

 4. Use the component by dragging instances from the Assets panel or copy-pasting it across frames/pages.

 5. When you followed all the steps above you should be able to change all copy of this component when you only make a change to the main component.

+### References
+- Chatgpt was used to figure out the steps on how to make components in figma.